CommandDash/commanddash/README.md

 command: `FlutterGPT Refactor: Fix Errors`

+### Add to Reference

+LLM's work great when provided with references along with the instructions.
+FlutterGPT users can now add any piece of code or customized descriptions as reference and they'll be passed to model for any command being used.

+**Practical usecases:**

+1. Having widgets follow a state management and use a view model already defined in your code.

+2. Use snippets as a reference while refactoring large part of projects to use the same style and structure.

+3. In, `codeFromBluePrint` to generate full-fledged classes taking state management, architecture and style as reference from an existing class.

 ## Requirements
 1. You'll need an [OpenAI account](https://platform.openai.com) with a valid API key.
 For more information on obtaining an API key, please visit the [OpenAI API documentation](https://platform.openai.com/docs/).